Convert Between Improper Fractions and Mixed Numbers

 A mixed number has a fraction and a whole number.

-An improper fraction has a numerator that equals or is higher than the denominator.
+An improper fraction has a numerator that is equal or greater than the denominator.
 It can be represented via a mixed number.

 Step by step to convert an improper fraction to a mixed number: